- Una de gato

-Cat's claw may stimulate the body’s immune system but it has not been shown to be an effective treatment for cancer or HIV.
+Cat's claw has not been shown to be effective for cancer or AIDS.

 - To treat arthritis

-A small study using a highly purified extract of a particular chemical makeup suggested modest benefit in patients with active rheumatoid arthritis, but larger well-designed studies are needed to confirm this.
+A small study of a highly purified extract suggested modest benefit in patients with active rheumatoid arthritis, but larger well-designed studies are needed.

 - To treat cancer

 Lab studies suggest cat's claw might inhibit certain cancer cells, although one study suggests it may also stimulate pediatric leukemia cells.
 Human data are lacking.

 - To treat gastrointestinal disorders

 Lab studies suggest cat's claw may reduce inflammation, but this has not been studied in humans.

 Lab studies suggest cat's claw can stimulate specific immune cells, but human studies are needed.

 - Nausea, diarrhea, stomach discomfort